MA (IR), LLB, LLM

 LLB (Hons), LPC

 Rebecca studied law at Keele University, graduating with LLB (Hons) degree in 2012 and went on to complete her legal practice course at Staffordshire University in 2013, achieving distinction.
-She has been with the firm since August 2013 and is currently completing her training contract, due to qualify as a solicitor in April 2019.
+She has been with the firm since August 2013 and qualified as a solicitor in April 2019.

 Oliver assists in the firm's accounts & finance department as well as directly supporting Akeel in case management.
 He is often the first point of contact for enquires and is happy to assist clients.